 Experiencing new places on foot is one of my favorite ways to get to know the area.
 There is nothing quite like running through the city streets and neighborhoods to give you a feel for the local culture.

 Discovering a hobby that provides so much joy along with countless health benefits was like striking gold.
 Aside from the endorphins and healthy outlet for excitement, running helps make our bodies stronger and protect us from many illnesses and diseases.

 Even after uncovering an autoimmune disease a few years ago, running continues to improve my quality of life and keep things as painless as possible.
 Running makes my muscles and immune system stronger, keeping me healthy as often as possible.

 Running makes me stronger.

-While my muscles gain strength for those hard workouts and long runs, my mind also continues to get stronger.
+While my muscles gain strength during those hard workouts and long runs, my mind also continues to get stronger.
 Running provides me with a way to build not only physical strength, but mental strength as well.